Writing Competition

 Cathy Hayward

 Cathy is a writer, bookseller, and manages a creative writing school.
 In 2022, after a lifetime pottering around bookshops, she bought Kemptown Bookshop and has worked to create a community hub which supports local authors and aspiring writers.
-Her debut novel The Girl in the Midnight Maze was released in 2024, both The Last Daughter of Highdown Hall and The Missing Mother of Rose Cottage are due in 2026.
+Her second novel The Last Daughter of Highdown Hall was published in May 2026 and her third The Missing Mother of Rose Cottage is due out in July.

 Roy Mcfarlane